 General Description: This course is designed to support future academic study by developing a high social, aesthetic, and cultural literacy, as well as effective communication skills.
 The focus of the IB English: Language and Literature HL 1 course is directed toward developing and understanding the construct nature of meanings generated by language and the function of context in this process.

-IB English: Language and Literature 1 HL comprises of four parts - two relate to the study of language and two relate to the study of literature.
+IB English: Language and Literature HL 1 is comprised of four parts - two relate to the study of language and two relate to the study of literature.

 The study of the texts produced in a language is central to an active engagement with language and culture and, by extension, to how we see and understand the world in which we live.
 A key aim of this course is to encourage students to question the meaning generated by language and texts which, it can be argued, is rarely straightforward and unambiguous.
 Helping students to focus closely on the language of the texts they study and to become aware of the role of each text's wider context in shaping its meaning is central to the course.

 The IB English: Language and Literature HL 1 course aims to develop in students skills of textual analysis and the understanding that texts, both literary and non-literary, can be seen as autonomous yet simultaneously related to culturally determined reading practices.
 An understanding of the ways in which formal elements are used to create meaning in a text is combined with an exploration of how that meaning is affected by reading practices that are culturally defined and by the circumstances of production and reception.

 - Part 2: Language and Mass Communication

 - Part 3: Literature, Texts and Contexts

 - Introduce students to a range of texts from different periods, styles and genres.